MusicBucket/musicbucket-bot/README.rst

    user.
 -  ``/stats`` Retrieves an user list with a links counter for the current chat.
+-  ``/help`` Retrieves a list of available commands and bot features.
 -  ``@music_bucket_bot artist|album|track name`` Search for an artist,
    an album or a track and send it to the chat.